s3557584/IoT-Assignment-3/README.md

 PROJECT OVERVIEW

 The information technology nowadays is growth from time-to-time.
 Therefore, the demand for using the Internet is increasing year-by-year.
 Besides, most of the traditional companies are shifting their business model, which is opening an Web-base customer services to the public user onlin.
-The project bacis to develop an Online automatic Car Share System; it combined with the reservation and informational report system.
-Hence, this system will be focusing on the customers who would like to reserve cars and appointments while the order will be providing higher value to the customers, either reserving or surfing the system through the website.

 Abstract